Pride in Liverpool

+Organisation

+Pride in Liverpool was organised by the LCR Pride Foundation, a registered charity established in 2019.
+In 2025 the Foundation announced there would be no Pride Festival or march due to "financial and organisational challenges", in part as a result of their decision to end their partnership with Barclays.

+On 1 July 2025, Sahir House announced a Pride event and celebrations would take place on 26 July 2025 and would be renamed 'Liverpool's Pride' 'because this pride belongs to all of us'.
+Sahir House is the city's oldest LGBTQ+ charity and the new Pride would be at a new venue with a new route.

 History

 Up until 2010, Liverpool was the largest British city to not hold a Pride and it took many years of campaigning to establish a stable and lasting celebration in the city.
 The campaign took a significant turning point in 2008 when the newly formed Liverpool LGBT Network voted that establishing a permanent Pride in the city would be one of its key priorities.
 At the height of Liverpool's year as European Capital of Culture, it was felt that staging a successful festival to rival those of other large UK cities was a realistic and attainable goal.
 Later in the year, the movement began to gather pace and was bolstered by a renewed sense of urgency and determination following the high-profile homophobic murder of Michael Causer on the outskirts of the city.

-A motion in support of Liverpool Pride was put before a full meeting of Liverpool City Council by Labour Councillor Nick Small on 28 January 2009, and was approved by 74 votes to 2.
-The City Council stated that the festival would ‘celebrate the city’s diversity, be an opportunity to raise money for charitable causes and boost the city’s visitor and night time economies’.
+A motion in support of Liverpool Pride was approved by a full meeting of Liverpool City Council in 2009.

-The first official Pride was successfully held in the gay quarter in 2010, centered on Dale Street and Stanley Street, however, in 2011 due to a funding shortfall the controversial decision was taken to relocate the main focus of the festival to the city's Pier Head.
+The first official Pride was successfully held in the gay quarter in 2010, centred on Dale Street and Stanley Street, however, in 2011 due to a funding shortfall the decision was taken to relocate the main focus of the festival to the city's Pier Head.
 Following this announcement, a public backlash ensued and sections of the local LGBT community planned to boycott the event.
-In quick response to the anger and disappointment expressed by the community and in an attempt to salvage the situation, more than 30 businesses around Stanley Street (including the Liverpool Gay Village Business Association) rallied together in an unprecedented move and organised a complementary festival to take place in the gay district alongside the main event.
+In response more than 30 businesses around Stanley Street organised a complementary festival to take place in the gay district alongside the main event.